 The harbour porpoise is divided into several populations throughout its range (Andersen 2003, Lockyer & Kinze 2003, Evans & Teilmann 2009).
-In the waters between the North Sea and the Baltic Sea, studies on satellite telemetry, genetics and morphology have identified three populations; one in the eastern North Sea including the Skagerrak and the northern part of the Kattegat, one in the Western Baltic, the Belt Sea and the Kattegat, and a third in the Baltic Proper (Tiedemann et al. 1996, Andersen et al. 1997, Huggenberger et al. 2002, Galatius et al. 2010, Wiemann et al. 2010, Teilmann et al. 2011).
-No exclusive geographical boundaries have been found between these three populations, and morphological studies and satellite tracking of porpoises show some degree of overlap in distribution in transition areas in the northern Kattegat (between 56°30'N - 57°30'N) and the south-eastern area around Fehmarn Belt, the Darss-Limhamn Ridge to latitude 14°E (Galatius et al. 2010, Teilmann et al. 2011).
+In the waters between the North Sea and the Baltic Sea, studies on satellite telemetry, genetics and morphology have identified three populations; one in the eastern North Sea including the Skagerrak and the northern part of the Kattegat, one in the WBBK, and a third in the Baltic Proper (Tiedemann et al. 1996, Andersen et al. 1997, Huggenberger et al. 2002, Galatius et al. 2010, Wiemann et al. 2010, Teilmann et al. 2011).
+No exclusive geographical boundaries have been found between these three populations, and morphological studies and satellite tracking of porpoises show some degree of overlap in distribution in transition areas in the northern Kattegat (between 56°30'N - 57°30'N) and the southeastern area around Fehmarn Belt, the Darss-Limhamn Ridge to latitude 14°E (Galatius et al. 2010, Teilmann et al. 2011).